cameron-martin/advent-of-code/README.md

 I have optimised for maintainability first.
 Although this is not a useful property since they never have to be modified, usually this is not the case so I am using this as practise.

-Just for fun, I have used no libraries to solve these (except for testing, io and of course typescript - writing those is no fun).
-I have, however, extracted a shared library of code to use between tests.
+Just for fun, I have used no libraries to solve these (except for testing, io and of course typescript - writing those would be very time consuming).
+I have, however, extracted a shared library of code to use between puzzles.